 This course reviews the types of controls, the control environment and the limitations inherent to controls.
 It also discusses the use of risk-based concepts and processes to evaluate controls.
 Finally, the course explores common fraud schemes and the preventive controls used to mitigate them.

-Assess components of anti-fraud controls
+Types of controls

 ACFE Ordering and Return Policy

 Lesson 4: Evaluating Controls Using the Comprehensive Assessment Method